Board of Trustees for 2016-2018:

 Dr. Dawn Bohulano Mabalon is a third generation Pinay born and raised in Stockton, California, and is an Associate Professor of history at San Francisco State University.
 She has a B.A. in history and her M.A. in Asian American Studies from UCLA, and a Ph.D. in history from Stanford University.
 Her research focuses on Filipina/o American history, historic and cultural preservation, and the history of food.
 She is co-founder of the Little Manila Foundation (http://www.littlemanila.org).
 She is the author of Filipinos in Stockton (Arcadia, 2008) and Little Manila Is in the Heart: The Making of the Filipina/o American Community in Stockton, California (Duke University Press, 2013).

-Christine Marasigan is the Treasurer of FANHS.
+Christine Marasigan is a former Treasurer of FANHS.
 She was born in Boston, MA and raised in Kodiak, AK.
 She studied at UCLA’s World Arts and Culture Department’s Culture and Performance PhD program on a Cota-Robles Fellowship.
 She obtained her M.A. in Folk Studies from Western Kentucky University and B.A. in English and Communications from Lewis & Clark College in Portland, OR.
 A FANHS member for 13 years, she has also worked for the Oregon Folklife Program at the Oregon Historical Society in Portland and the Alutiiq Museum & Archaeological Repository in Kodiak.
 She is now a Finance Aide to the co-chair of the Alaska State Senate Finance Committee and splits her time between Juneau and Anchorage.

 Ron P. Muriera has integrated his various experiences and knowledge as a non-profit administrator, educator, grants professional, performing artist, grassroots activist, and children’s advocate towards serving communities locally in the San Francisco Bay Area, California and throughout the nation.
 In addition to being a FANHS trustee and administrator for the FANHS Santa Clara Valley chapter, Ron currently serves on boards and commissions with the following institutions/organizations: City of San José Arts Commission; Mission College and De Anza College’s Asian American Native American Pacific Islander Serving Institution (AANAPISI), and the San Francisco Filipino American Jazz Festival.